Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 ## Examples
 {{% notice info %}}
-In the examples below we have included place holders for both the Platform Access and Altinn token.
+In the example below we have included placeholders for both the Platform Access and Altinn Token.
-__You only need one of them__, reference the [Authentication section](#authentication) for which one applies to your use case.
+__You only need one of them__, see the [Authentication section](#authentication) for which one applies to your use case.
 {{% /notice %}}

 ### Request